 Sabina is a local Santa Barbarian who worked as a Product Marketing Intern at LogicMonitor.
 As a recent Strategic and Corporate Communication graduate from Chapman University, she spent her summer at LogicMonitor expanding her knowledge and passion for the industry by getting an in-depth look at the product side of marketing.
 During her free time, Sabina enjoys traveling (she spent a semester in Florence, Italy), visiting with friends and family, attending music events, and eating good food.

-Merrily McGugan is Director of Global Brand & Communications at LogicMonitor.
+Merrily McGugan is Senior Director of Global Brand & Communications at LogicMonitor.
 Prior to joining LogicMonitor, Merrily led marketing teams at B2B technology companies Khoros and dataxu.
 Merrily has also previously held positions at Omnicom’s Communispace; Accenture – Sydney, Australia; and Havas’ Arnold Worldwide, where she won two Hatch awards for her work on the award-winning truth™ and Jack Daniel’s Tennessee Whiskey accounts.
 Merrily holds a B.A. with honors from Harvard University and is a published author.

 Subscribe to our LogicBlog to stay updated on the latest developments from LogicMonitor and get notified about blog posts from our world-class team of IT experts and engineers, as well as our leadership team with in-depth knowledge and decades of collective experience in delivering a product IT professionals love.

 Optm, a technology partner, discusses their relationship with LogicMonitor, as well as industry trends.

 LogicMonitor announced the appointment of Nitin Navare as Chief Technology Officer (CTO).